 397 Honors Colloquium (3) (Prerequisite: Completion of 12 or more hours of Honors courses or permission of Honors Director.)
 Deals with special topics from an interdisciplinary point of view and provides Honors students with the opportunity to examine subjects which do not fall completely within the purview of any one department or school.
 Carries elective but not departmental or school credit.
 May be taken for credit no more than twice.
 Grades below B do not count toward credit for the Honors degree, although they do count toward regular University degree requirements.
-Honors Nursing majors may take IPHC 500 Rural Healthcare as a substitute for Honors 397 Colloquium.
-Honors students successfully completing a study-abroad semester may apply 3 upper-division transfer hours toward the 397 Colloquium with permission of the Director of FMU Honors
+Honors Nursing majors may take IPHC 500 Rural Healthcare or IPHC 380 Introduction to Public Health as a substitute for Honors 397 Colloquium.
+Honors Education majors may take Education 411/Reading & Writing in Content Areas with an Honors Contract course component as a substitute for Honors 397 Colloquium.
+Honors students successfully completing a study-abroad semester may apply 3 upper-division transfer hours toward the 397 Colloquium with permission of the Director of FMU Honors.